 State Serialization

-When HTTP magics send requests, Gale automatically serializes your component's Alpine state into JSON.
-Understanding how serialization works helps you design your state structure and control what gets sent to the server.
+When HTTP magics send requests, Gale serializes Alpine state into JSON.
+In v2.0, serialization only happens for state you explicitly opt in to send.

 How Serialization Works

-When you call an HTTP magic like $postx('/save'), Gale collects state from:
+When you call an HTTP magic like $action('/save'), Gale collects only the state you opt in to send, then serializes it.

 2. Parent scopes - State from parent components in nested structures